 A typical dental bridge consists of a filler tooth that is attached to two surrounding dental crowns.
 Once complete, our experienced Weymouth dentists bond this bridge structure into your mouth.
 Without a dental bridge, your remaining teeth can drift out of line and cause other dental problems, and possibly periodontal disease.
 All-porcelain dental bridges can safeguard the integrity of your existing teeth and help you maintain a healthy, vibrant smile.
 Dental implants are also a safe, more permanent option to dental bridges.

-To find out more about how the Weymouth Dental Group cosmetic dentists can help restore your smile, please request an appointment with our office today.
+To find out more about how the Weymouth Dental Associates cosmetic dentists can help restore your smile, please request an appointment with our office today.

 To find out more about your denture options, please contact our Weymouth dentist office today.

 Gone are the days when tooth ailments and cavities could only be treated with unsightly metal fillings.
 Today, modern, tooth colored fillings — or white fillings — made of durable resin or porcelain can be bonded to your teeth for a stronger, more natural-looking effect.
 Our Weymouth dentists are masters at matching the exact filling shade to your individual tooth color.
 These revolutionary tooth colored fillings are virtually undetectable and are easy to apply.